kachristensen/Current-Dnd-Campaigns/Session Notes/10 - Title - Date.md

 > TODO

 ## Notes
-- Valindra started a conversation about the tension between Rem and I,
+- Valindra started a conversation about the tension between Rem and I. I apologized to Ria but wasn't interested in apologizing to Rem.